anhtu-pham/Parking-Navigation-System/README.md

 chmod a+x driver.py
 ./driver.py
 ```
-After running driver.py file on Raspberry Pi 3 board terminal, open up another terminal for AWS EC2 instance, and follow the following instructions to receive requests with images and prepare for updating image display on website.
+After running driver.py file on Raspberry Pi 3 board terminal, open up another terminal for AWS EC2 instance, and follow the following instructions to receive requests with images through event-based methodology and prepare for updating real-time image display on website.

 On AWS EC2 instance terminal, clone the repository again, but now change to directory for Cloud (AWS EC2 instance) in the repository:
 ```